Dolphins vs Falcons Prediction — AI Finds CAN'T MISS NFL Lines & Props (Oct 26)

 Miami vs. Atlanta Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over millions of data from every angle between the Dolphins and Falcons and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every angle between the Dolphins and Falcons and using recursive machine learning and impressive AI to boil down the data to a single cover probability.

-Interestingly enough, the data has been most keyed in on the linear correlation of weight human bettors regularly put on Atlanta’s strength factors between a Dolphins team going up against a possibly strong Falcons team.
-Trends look to say the true game analytics might reflect a slight lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most fixated on the unproportionally assigned factor emotional bettors regularly put on Atlanta’s strength factors between a Dolphins team going up against a possibly strong Falcons team.
+It appears the true game analytics might reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.